 A two-dimensional table can be used to resolve break opportunities between pairs of characters.
+This section defines such a table.
 The rows of the table are labeled with the possible values of the line breaking property of the leading character in the pair.
 The columns are labeled with the line breaking class for the following character of the pair.
 Each intersection is labeled with the resulting line break opportunity.

-The Japanese standard JIS X 4051-1995 [JIS] provides an example of such a table-based definition.
+The Japanese standard JIS X 4051-1995 [JIS] provides an example of a similar table-based definition.
 However, it uses line breaking classes whose membership is not solely determined by the line breaking property (as in this annex), but in some cases by heuristic analysis or markup of the text.